About the Geshema Degree and the Geshema Exams

 The Geshemas are paving the way for other nuns to follow in their footsteps.
 This degree makes them eligible to assume various leadership roles in their monastic and lay communities reserved for degree holders and hence previously not open to women.

-- The Geshema degree is roughly equivalent to a doctorate in Buddhist philosophy.
-For males, it is called the Geshe degree.
+- The Geshema degree is comparable to a doctorate in Tibetan Buddhist philosophy.

 - It is the highest level of training in the Gelugpa school of Tibetan Buddhism.